rukman7/Research/research_paths.md

 The main component of an OWL 2 ontology is a set of axioms — statements that say what is true in the domain.
 OWL 2 provides an extensive set of axioms, all of which extend the Axiom class in the structural specification.
 Axioms in OWL 2 can be declarations, axioms about classes, axioms about object or data properties, datatype definitions, keys, assertions (sometimes also called facts), and axioms about annotations.

+The main axioms are: class, object property and data property

+## OWL 2

+-  No individual can be associated with more than 1 class.

+-  OWL is just like a specification like XML which would help computer understands things.

+## OWl available in python ??

 ## Useful links and resources